iLib-js/ilib-loctool-webos-json-resource/README.md

 ## Release Notes
 v1.5.0
-* Added to timestampe in `ilibmanifest.json` file to support wee localization.
+* Added a timestamp in `ilibmanifest.json` file to support wee localization.
 * Updated to skip writing `ilibmanifest.json` creation logic if it has already been done in another plugin.

 v1.4.2